httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Fairness {#fairness}

-As a general guideline, a server SHOULD NOT use priority information for making scheduling decisions across multiple connections, unless it knows that those connections originate from the same client.
-Due to this, priority information conveyed over a non-coalesced HTTP connection (e.g., HTTP/1.1) might go unused.

-The remainder of this section discusses scenarios where unfairness is problematic and presents possible mitigations, or where unfairness is desirable.
+This section discusses scenarios where unfairness is problematic and presents possible mitigations, or where unfairness is desirable.

 ## Coalescing Intermediaries